gambitcomminc/mqtt-stats/README.md

 This simple subscriber client displays per-topic statistics, eg. like mqtt-spy or mqtt-lens, but more.
 It uses GTK to present a GUI.
 This utility allows you to analyze quantitatively the published topics underneath a wildcard topic and answer such questions as "which topic generates the most messages?" and "which topic generates the most traffic?".
+You can sort by messages/second to get the most active topics.

 Initially, it displays epoch-wide statistics about the number and bytes for each sub-topic of the specified topic.
 In the future we'll add time histograms of usage.